Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WindowFlags-WindowCloseButtonHint-v.rst

     :status: todo
     :value: 0x08000000
     :realname: Qt::WindowType::WindowCloseButtonHint
-    :digest: 7b34d084a8c7e0ece31eeb5cc7c2db8b
+    :digest: f0fd8544e7e2dada9d7efe688aa30e0c

 Adds a close button.
-On some platforms this implies  for it to work.
+On some platforms this implies Qt::WindowSystemMenuHint for it to work.